Calvin named scholarships for pre-law students

 Interested students should complete an online application.

 Questions should be directed to Ruth Bishop, Grand Rapids Community Foundation, at 616.284.4903 or to Rodney Martin, Warner Norcross & Judd LLP, at email@example.com.

 Varnum Law Diversity and Inclusion Scholarship Program

-The scholarship, which is designed to provide financial assistance and adequate preparation of undergraduate students who desire to attend law school and demonstrate a commitment to promoting diversity and inclusion within the legal profession and/or their community, has two scholarships of up to $1,500 for junior undergraduate students to attend a LSAT preparation course offered by Kaplan Test Prep and Admission.
+Varnum Law annually provides two scholarships designed to provide financial assistance and adequate preparation of undergraduate students who desire to attend law school and demonstrate a commitment to promoting diversity and inclusion within the legal profession and/or their community.
+Each scholarship of up to $1,500 is for a junior undergraduate student to attend a LSAT preparation course offered by Kaplan Test Prep and Admission.